bagreen/NetworkSecurityTools/README.md

 This repository contains a selection of tools I've made that have been fairly helpful (at least to me).

-All of these files work through command line input, you can always add -h to find what the options are
+All of these files work through command line input, you can always add -h to find what the options are.

+The wordlists that these files use by default are included in this repository, however if you would like to download more/different wordlists there are quite a few good resources, including my wordslists repository [here](https://github.com/bagreen/Wordlists).

 ## Decoder